-You can defuse arguments when you are humble.You do not need to stand up for yourself in an angry manner.
-And you do not have to win every argument.A gentle answer turns away wrath, but a harsh word stirs up anger.
+You can defuse arguments when you are humble.You don't need to stand up for yourself in an angry manner.
+And you don't have to win every argument.A gentle answer turns away wrath, but a harsh word stirs up anger.
 (Proverbs 15:1)

-You can handle unfair treatment peacefully when you are humble.You can respond to unfair treatment without being overcome by bitterness.
+You can handle unfair treatment peacefully when you are humble.You can respond to unfair treatment without becoming bitter.
 Godly humility means you do not feel a need for vengeance or revenge.Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
 Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.
 (Ephesians 4:31-32)

 You do not have to put on a "false front" when you are humble.When you understand God and humility, you don't need to act like a big shot.
 The better you know God, the less you have to prove.

-You can eat "humble pie" without being crushed when you are humble.When you are humble, you can respond to and learn from criticism without defensivenesswhether it is deserved or not deserved.
+You can eat "humble pie" without being crushed when you are humble.When you are humble, you can respond to and learn from criticism without becoming defensivewhether it is deserved or not deserved.
 Likewise, you can be aware of your failures without being emotionally devastated.

 You can ask for forgiveness when you are humble.Even if you think you are only one percent wrong, you can easily apologize for what you did wrong.Therefore, if you are offering your gift at the altar and there remember that your brother has something against you, leave your gift there in front of the altar.
 First go and be reconciled to your brother; then come and offer your gift.
 (Matthew 5:23-24)